-- reminder or nudge in the right direction is all that is needed.
-However, for some children, more supportive measures and interventions will be required. - 11.2.
+- 10.1.
+Responses to unwelcome behaviour will always be made with the aim of helping children to make better decisions and choices in the same or similar contexts in the future.
+For most children, a gentle reminder or nudge in the right direction is all that is needed.
+However, for some children, more supportive measures and interventions will be required. - 10.2.
 When a child's behaviour falls below the standard that can reasonably be expected of them, staff will respond to restore a calm and safe learning environment.
 All staff should deal with poor behaviour without delegating either the task or the accountability.
-The person best placed to manage the behaviour of a child is the class teacher or the member of staff who was there at the time. - 11.3.
-Staff will endeavour to create a predictable environment by always responding to behaviour that falls short of the standards in a consistent, fair, and proportionate manner, so children know with certainty that misbehaviour will always be addressed. - 11.4.
+The person best placed to manage the behaviour of a child is the class teacher or the member of staff who was there at the time. - 10.3.
+Staff will endeavour to create a predictable environment by always responding to behaviour that falls short of the standards in a consistent, fair, and proportionate manner, so children know with certainty that misbehaviour will always be addressed.

+10.4.
 When managing behaviour, staff should also consider the possible impacts of trauma, using the "connect before you correct" approach, by looking beyond the challenging behaviour displayed and questioning what feelings and emotions might be driving the behaviour.

-12. Low level disruptions
+11. Low level disruptions

-- 12.1.
+- 11.1.
 Low level disruptions are behaviours which are not directly confrontational or challenging, but which nevertheless disrupt the teaching and learning environment.
 If allowed to continue, the concentration and learning of other children can be badly affected.
-Staff will always consider whether low level disruptions are because of a safeguarding concern, an identified or unidentified SEND or mental health need. - 12.2.
+Staff will always consider whether low level disruptions are because of a safeguarding concern, an identified or unidentified SEND or mental health need. - 11.2.
 To stop any low-level disruptions escalating to more serious behaviour breaches, staff will intervene quickly and calmly using the following de-escalation techniques.
-This list is not exhaustive, and staff may use responses tailored to the individual needs of a child: - Ensure that, if appropriate, all reasonable adjustments have been implemented e.g., use of a fidget toy - Use eye contact, hand signals or questions to distract and to signal their misbehaviour has been noted - Using first names, check the child's understanding of what it is they need to do - Use clear, consistent language to explain the task and expected behaviours - Use positive language, signals and praise for doing the right thing - Stand closer to the child (being aware of their personal space) to signal their behaviour is being monitored - Verbalise self-regulation techniques and offer support e.g. 'I can see you are becoming anxious/stressed/annoyed, try taking three deep breaths and then we can look at this task together' - Remind the child of expected behaviours again and consequences for further disruption - 12.3.
+This list is not exhaustive, and staff may use responses tailored to the individual needs of a child: - Ensure that, if appropriate, all reasonable adjustments have been implemented e.g., use of a fidget toy - Use eye contact, hand signals or questions to distract and to signal their misbehaviour has been noted - Using first names, check the child's understanding of what it is they need to do - Use clear, consistent language to explain the task and expected behaviours - Use positive language, signals and praise for doing the right thing - Stand closer to the child (being aware of their personal space) to signal their behaviour is being monitored - Verbalise self-regulation techniques and offer support e.g. 'I can see you are becoming anxious/stressed/annoyed, try taking three deep breaths and then we can look at this task together' - Remind the child of expected behaviours again and consequences for further disruption - 11.3.
 Low level disruptions can also occur outside of the classrooms, while moving around the academy and during break and lunch times.
-Staff, including site supervisors, lunch time supervisors, after school staff, will apply the same approaches and intervene quickly and calmly using the deescalation techniques outlined.
+Staff, including Breakfast Club staff, site supervisors, lunch time supervisors, After School Staff, will apply the same approaches and intervene quickly and calmly using the de-escalation techniques outlined.

-13. Sanctions
+12. Sanctions